-Business executives and managers understand that happy customers are the key to strong profits, so it follows that the majority of businesses have employed customer satisfaction surveys to learn how to improve their customers’ experiences.
-Unfortunately, some companies may not understand customer surveys best practices.
-Thus, they may fail to effectively gather useful information about how to improve their businesses and products and even alienate customers through the survey experience itself.
+Business executives and managers understand that happy customers are the key to strong profits, so it follows that the majority of businesses have employed customer surveys to learn how to improve their customers’ experiences.
+Companies that follow best practices gather useful information about how to improve their businesses and products and do not alienate their customers through the survey experience.

 At NBRI, our customer survey experts are organizational psychologists who have extensive knowledge and experience researching what motivates customers and how best to foster their loyalty to the business.
-As demonstrated by our library of customer survey white papers, we have a deep understanding of customers.
+We have a deep understanding of customers.
 This means we can help you learn how to keep your customers satisfied and how to translate customer satisfaction into increased profits.

 Satisfied, Engaged Customers lead to Increased Profits